canmom/canmom.github.io/_posts/nier/2021-07-14-automata-part-1.md

 (In reality, the existentialist philosphers Jean-Paul Sartre and Simone de Beauvoir had a polyamorous relationship, with jealousy going the other way.)

-### Hegel

-Hegel is, by the time of <cite>Automata</cite> a colony of flying, multi-legged orbs lying inactive in the desert area.
-Similar machines are seen throughout the YoRHa stage plays.
-There's basically no further information on him.

-Hegel is named after [Georg Wilhelm Friedrich Hegel](https://en.wikipedia.org/wiki/Georg_Wilhelm_Friedrich_Hegel), whose work (best known for his framework of 'dialectics') proved incredibly influential in 19th-century philosophy and onwards.

 ### Kierkegaard and the 'Religious Order of Divinity through Death'

 A group of machine lifeforms dressing in pseudo-Catholic robes form a death cult inside the Abandoned Factory.
 Exactly when this takes place is unclear---there's no sign of them in the early game, but they seem rather well established later.
 The player can find [some of their propaganda](https://nier.fandom.com/wiki/A_Pious_Robot%27s_Will).
 They seem to be getting along well enough, but they're getting ready for a mass ritual suicide...

 Kierkegaard is named after early existentialist philosopher [Søren Kierkegaard](https://en.wikipedia.org/wiki/S%C3%B8ren_Kierkegaard).
 Kierkegaard in reality died of tuberculosis.
 He [wrote on Cato's suicide](https://en.wikipedia.org/wiki/S%C3%B8ren_Kierkegaard#cite_note-41) in relation to forgiveness but did not especially seem to advocate it!

+### Hegel

+Hegel is, by the time of <cite>Automata</cite> a colony of flying, multi-legged orbs lying inactive in the desert area.
+Similar machines are seen throughout the YoRHa stage plays.
+There's basically no further information on him.

+Hegel is named after [Georg Wilhelm Friedrich Hegel](https://en.wikipedia.org/wiki/Georg_Wilhelm_Friedrich_Hegel), whose work (best known for his framework of 'dialectics') proved incredibly influential in 19th-century philosophy and onwards.

 ### So-shi, Boku-shi, Ko-shi, and Ro-shi

 These four machines share extremely similar bauplans as ball-shaped multi-legged models which can climb walls, equipped with some combination of blades and missiles.
+They're sized similarly to the individual nodules of Hegel.
 The other thing they have in common is being named after Chinese philosophers:

 [So-Shi](https://nier.fandom.com/wiki/So-Shi)
 : 荘子, [Zhuang Zhou](https://en.wikipedia.org/wiki/Zhuang_Zhou) or Zhuangzi